 The University admits on a rolling admissions basis allowing application submissions throughout the year, but students are encouraged to apply early.

 For admission and scholarship purposes, UT calculates transfer GPA for all courses attempted at all universities attended.
 This cumulative GPA will not appear on a student’s UT transcript.
-Once enrolled, only grades received at UT are used to calculate a GPA.
+Once enrolled, only grades received at UT are used to calculate a GPA (exceptions include the cumulative GPA for Nursing program admissions).

 Students transferring with an Associate of Arts degree from a Florida public community college or one of the community colleges with which UT has an articulation agreement may be accepted with junior standing (minimum 60 credit hours).